coopernurse/backbone-poc/README.md

 Once you're logged in, use `make` to start/stop the dev server, and run tests:

+    # build all files
+    make all

+    # clean all generated files
+    make clean

     # start / stop dev server
     #
     # server can be reached at: http://192.168.33.10:8080/